 It should be noted that the rest of the time you will be on your own to explore at your leisure and pleasure!
 However, you will not need to worry about transfers to hotels and airports.
 A person will be on hand to assist you with that!

 13. Who do I call, if I have problems while in Peru?

-Your AWR reservation confirmation will have the phone numbers (including 24-hour service) of who to contact if you need to speak with someone in the tour company/outfitter.
+Your AWR reservation confirmation will have the phone numbers (including 24-hour service) of who to contact if you need to speak with someone locally.

 These are also the numbers you will give to family and friends in case of an emergency at home.
-The tour company/outfitter will know where you are at all times, or if you have a free morning, they will know what hotel you are staying at.
+Our local managers will know where you are at all times, or if you have a free morning, they will know what hotel you are staying at.